SQream/sqream_docs/connecting_to_blue/client_platforms/pentaho.rst

         - Select **Native (JDBC)**.
       * - 4
         - Custom connection URL
         - Insert **jdbc:Sqream://<host:port>/<database name>;user=<username>;password=<password>;[<optional parameters>; ...];**.
-The IP is a node in your SQream cluster and is the name or schema of the database you want to connect to.
+The IP is a node in your BLUE cluster and is the name or schema of the database you want to connect to.
 Verify that you have not used any leading or trailing spaces.
       * - 5
         - Custom driver class name
         - Insert **com.sqream.jdbc.SQDriver**.
 Verify that you have not used any leading or trailing spaces.
       * - 6
         - Username
-        - Your SQreamdb username.
+        - Your BLUE username.
 If you leave this blank, you will be prompted to provide it when you connect.
       * - 7
         - Password
         - Your password.
 If you leave this blank, you will be prompted to provide it when you connect.